Skip to main content

 onMessage

 When a streaming API sends a message to the frontend via the Stream or Send block, the onMessage event handler is called.
-This is most useful for updating a frontend state variable that is bound to a component for displaying the live streamed data.
+This is most useful for updating a frontend frontend variable that is bound to a component for displaying the live streamed data.
 Read more on how to use the onMessage event handler in Streaming Applications.

 Referenced by